5 Best VPNs for Ubuntu [Complete Setup Guide in 2023]

 5. CyberGhost: Great Balance of Price & Value

-CyberGhost prices justify the features and server count it offers.
-The provider is based in Romania and it is a renowned choice for unblockers and streamers around the world.
+CyberGhost is a great balance of price and value.
+The prices justify the features and server count it offers.
+The provider is based in Romania, and it is a renowned choice for unblockers and streamers around the world.

 Ubuntu users get a command-line interface app, similar to the offering of all other providers, but with the added benefit of perhaps the largest server network in the industry.